Who is Dr. John Tang?

 • Small visible blood vessels on the face.

-• Bumps or pimples on the face.
+• Bumps or pimples on the face and nose.

-• Watery, irritated,or even bloodshot eyes.
+• Watery, irritated, or even bloodshot eyes.

 The red-faced, acne-like effects of rosacea on personal appearance mean it can cause significant psychological, social, and occupational problems if left untreated.
 In recent surveys by the National Rosacea Society, more than 76 percent of rosacea patients said their condition had lowered their self-confidence and self-esteem, and 52 percent reported it had caused them to avoid public contact or cancel social engagements.
 Among rosacea patients with severe symptoms, nearly 70 percent said the disorder had adversely affected their professional interactions, and nearly 30 percent said they had even missed work because of their condition.